verilator/verilator/docs/guide/exe_verilator.rst

    delayed assignments.
 This option should only be used when suggested by the developers.

+.. option:: --output-groups <files>

+   Enables concatenating the output .cpp files into the given number of effective output groups.
+This is useful if the compiler startup overhead cumulated from compiling many small files becomes unacceptable, which can happen in designs making extensive use of SystemVerilog classes, templates or generate blocks.
+Incompatible with :vlopt:`--output-split`.

+   Using :vlopt:`--output-groups` can adversely impact caching and stability (as in reproducibility) of compiled code.
+Compilation of larger .cpp files also has higher memory requirements.
+Too low values might result in swap thrashing with large designs, high values only negate the benefits of :vlopt:`--output-split`.
+The value should range from 2 to 20.

+   This option is off by default.

 .. option:: --output-split <statements>

    Enables splitting the output .cpp files into multiple outputs.
 When a